 Keep your back in a normal, slightly arched position when you’re seated.
 Make sure your chair provides adequate support for your lower back.
 Maintain a straight posture with your head and shoulders.
 To avoid having to lean forward, make sure your work area is at the right height.

 If feasible, stand and stretch once an hour.
-Arch your back gently by placing your hands on your lower back.
+Arch your back gently by placing your hands on your lower back – great way to reduce back pain.

 #corporateevents #corporatewellness #employeeexperience #employeeappreciation #employeebenefits #employeewellness #workplacewellness #workplaceculture #companyculture #mentalhealth #mentalhealthservices #healthcareexperience